bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 ### Visualization results on real composite images with different methods
 Besides, to evaluate the effectiveness of different methods in real scenarios, we also conduct user study on 100 real composite images, of which 74 images with one foreground object and 26 images with two foreground obejcts.
 Below we present several results of different baselines on real composite images.
-The 100 real composite images could be found in BaiduCloud.
+The 100 real composite images could be found in [**Baidu Cloud**](https://pan.baidu.com/s/1MNjYakGeiHphCBz0IpGrug) (access code: 1234), or [**Google Drive**](https://pan.baidu.com/s/1MNjYakGeiHphCBz0IpGrug)..
 And to visualize the comparison, we have put the results of different methods on all 100 real composite images in Supplementary.

 ## Bibtex